aotdogkomachi/Getting_and_Cleaning_Data_Course_Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 - CodeBook.pdf ：modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.
-- TidyData.csv :This file is the tidy data after going through all the sequences described above.
+- TidyData.csv :This file is the tidy data created in step 5 of the instructions.